pebble-dev/rebble-help/contributing/index.md

     # Step one
     This is the first step.
 It will have '1. ' prepended next to it's title.
-    You can turn this off for the first step (see previous section)
+    You can turn this off for the first step (see 'hideFirstStepNumber')

     # Step two
     This is the second step.
 The user will have to press 'next' once to get here.